-What happened when I replaced my iPhone with a dumbphone for a week
+This device is an open rebellion against everything that smartphones have become

 I have to give Punkt credit: The MP02’s aggressive design constraints clearly helped to snap me out of some unthinking habits.
 But in just a matter of days, those same constraints felt like Procrustean-bed solutions that chopped away more than they enabled.
 Unlike Palm or Light Phone, Punkt wants its device to replace your smartphone, not just act as a secondary “sidekick” to it–and you’ve got to respect that kind of uncompromising commitment to a design principle.
 I genuinely hoped Punkt would make me chuck my iPhone into a desk drawer, but in the end I felt so frustrated that I did exactly that with the MP02.

 Still, that may say more about me than about the device.
 The MP02’s tagline (“the best of both worlds”) may be overselling its capabilities, but there is no hedging or namby-pambiness in its value proposition: namely, placing a bunch of no-nonsense physical barriers between you and mobile distraction.
 This is a device that isn’t designed so much for mindful disconnection as it is for open rebellion against everything that smartphones have become.
-Using it as about as subtle as going on a crash paleo diet.
+Using it is about as subtle as going on a crash paleo diet.
 I couldn’t see myself making that commitment in the long-term, but it did open my eyes.

 Next week, I’ll report on what I learned using the Palm–a delicate, gentle little device that’s pretty much a complete 180 from Punkt’s hardcore approach to smartphone detoxing.
 Stay tuned.